 The texture of the tile you choose will make a huge difference as to how much upkeep the tile will need to retain its original look.
 While smooth tiles are striking to look at, they require almost constant maintenance to keep dirt and grit from scratching and dulling the surface, especially with flooring.
 The same goes for color choice.
 A polished white or black marble floor will need a lot more daily upkeep than an earth toned, rougher ceramic tile to keep it looking its best.
 Think about your lifestyle and other factors, such as kids and pets, to make sure you’re choosing the right tile for you and your family.

-Need to find a pro for your tile installation?Find Pros
+Ready to start your tile installation?Find Pros

 The other thing to keep in mind when you’re choosing the design for your tile installation is the size of the tile you’re purchasing.
 Large tile in a small room, such as a bath, can work wonders in making the room feel larger than it really is, while small tiles in a sprawling kitchen will appear busy and overwhelming in such a large space.
 It’s important that you take into account these practical considerations when choosing tile, and not just your first impressions in the showroom, to ensure you’ll be happy with the final product.

 In order to be certain you’re making the right decisions during the planning phases, regardless of the nature of your venture, it’s best to contact a professional tile installer to help you plan and implement your project.
 With their wealth of experience in tile installation and design, a good tile installer is your best resource for searching out advice on choosing the optimal material and designs for the space you have to work with.